RCAF Station Pennfield Ridge

-RCAF Station Pennfield Ridge was a Royal Canadian Air Force and Royal Air Force training station located in coastal Charlotte County, New Brunswick in the hamlet of Pennfield Ridge.
+RCAF / RAF Station Pennfield Ridge was a Royal Canadian Air Force and Royal Air Force training station located in coastal Charlotte County, New Brunswick in the hamlet of Pennfield Ridge.

 History

 Construction of the aerodrome began in the summer of 1940 after a suitable site was selected on a ridge high above the surrounding coastal plain of the north shore of the Bay of Fundy, east of the town of St. George.
 Proximity to a Canadian Pacific Railway line running between St. Stephen and Saint John eased the transport of building materials.
 General contractor Dexter Construction had 200 workers on the project by August 1940 and the runways were finished by November.

 The base was located southwest of the Camp Utopia, an army training facility for southwestern New Brunswick.
 The rugged, often foggy, coastline of the Bay of Fundy allowed pilots to train in conditions similar to those they would face in Southern England.

 The first test flights took place on January 1, 1941 and the base officially opened on July 21 of that year, housing No. 2 Air Navigation School RCAF and later No. 34 Operational Training Unit RAF, under the command of No. 3 Training Command RCAF, which was headquartered in Montreal as part of the British Commonwealth Air Training Plan (BCATP).

 By the end of summer 1941, over 40 buildings were constructed on the base, including 4 large hangars, an observation tower, barracks, drill hall, mess halls and classrooms, along with a water supply and internal telephone system.
 The three runways were lengthened in the fall of 1941 into the classic BCATP triangle arrangement.